minio/directpv/docs/installation.md

 After running this installation:

  - The `directpv` plugin will be installed in your krew installation directory (default: `$HOME/.krew`)
- - Run `kubectl directpv` to verify that the installation worked
+ - Run `kubectl directpv --version` to verify that the installation worked
  - If the error `Error: unknown command "directpv" for "kubectl"` is shown, try adding `$HOME/.krew/bin` to your `$PATH`

 ### Driver Installation